 No business can survive without marketing.
 The trick is to execute a marketing strategy that is cost-effective, mindful of company resources and efficiently delivers new and repeat business to grow the company.
+Many marketing strategies are done online nowadays.
+For example, a website called RangeMe allows you to bring exposure to your brand to both buyers and top retailers, and as buyers find products easily from suppliers.
+This is just one online marketing strategy.

 Here are six important points to remember if you want to be a better marketer: